 Struggle with Me

 It’s Christmas in July in my office these days as I write a daily Christmas devotional that MARKINC will launch right before Thanksgiving.
 So, I’m digging around my old blog posts for some of the older most popular ones to share so I can use every writing minute for the devotional.
-Those of you who have been receiving my blog form the beginning might recognize some of these.
+Those of you who have been receiving my blog from the beginning might recognize some of these.
 Hope they encourage you today.

 Originally posted as Prayer: Treasure of the Soul in November 2011